 - uses "analytical approaches" in new situations or in case of problems

 An expert no longer relies on rules and procedures and transcends the guidelines.

-There is a conflict and confusion for person who believes they are an expert but are, in reality, a novice.
-About the time you begin to teach someone the rules and procedures, they are thinking: "I am an expert and the rules don't apply to me.", applying the mantra "Knowledge empowers so learn and teach" becomes difficult.
+There is a conflict and confusion for someone who believes they are an expert but are, in reality, a novice.
+About the time you begin to teach someone the rules and procedures, they may believe: "I am an expert and the rules don't apply to me."

-Here is where confusion begins: when you take on something new that you are not very familiar with, your feeling of being an expert overlaps into the area where you are but a novice and you believe the rules do not apply.
+Where the confusion begins: When you take on something new that you are not very familiar with, your feeling of being an expert overlaps with what you are but a novice and you believe the rules do not apply.

 Until you are able to be the expert; following the rules is part of the learning process.
 When teaching another, be aware of the student's expertise AND be very aware of what they believe their expertise might be.